-The procedures described below apply to allegations of harassment or discrimination on the basis of an actual or perceived protected characteristic and retaliation involving students, staff or faculty members in a Gateway education program or activity.
-Title IX sexual harassment allegations that fall under the 2020 Title IX regulations, 34 CFR 106 (including sexual assault, dating violence, domestic violence, and stalking as described in policy H-110: Equal Opportunity, Civil Rights, and Sexual Harassment), involving students, staff, administrator, or faculty members.
-In addition, sexual harassment cases that include additional allegations of protected characteristic discrimination arising from the same set of facts (known as mixed motive cases), are all resolved using the grievance process that complies with 34 CFR 106.45.
+The procedures described below apply to allegations of harassment or discrimination on the basis of protected class and retaliation involving students, staff or faculty members in a Gateway education program or activity.
+Title IX sexual harassment allegations that fall under 34 CFR 106 (including sexual assault, dating violence, domestic violence, and stalking as described in policy H-110: Equal Opportunity, Civil Rights, and Sexual Harassment), involving students, staff, administrator, or faculty members.
+In addition, sexual harassment cases that include additional allegations of protected class discrimination arising from the same set of facts (known as mixed motive cases), are all resolved using the grievance process that complies with 34 CFR 106.45.
 If allegations do not fall within Title IX and this procedure (e.g. they do not include allegations of sexual harassment or are fall under the mandatory or discretionary dismissal provision), the Equity Resolution Process described in H-120: Equity Resolution Procedure will be used, as determined by the Title IX Coordinator.

-The procedures below may be used to address alleged collateral misconduct by the Respondent arising from the investigation of or occurring in conjunction with reported misconduct (e.g., vandalism, physical abuse of another), when alleged violations of the police are being addressed at the same time.
-In such cases, the Title IX Coordinator may consult with the campus officials typically overseeing such conduct (e.g., human resources, student conduct, academic affairs, etc.) to provide input as needed.
+The procedures below may be used to address collateral misconduct arising from the investigation of or occurring in conjunction with reported misconduct (e.g., vandalism, physical abuse of another).
 All other allegations of misconduct unrelated to incidents covered by the Policy will be addressed through procedures elaborated in the student, faculty, and staff handbooks.